Imaging Blackness: Documentary

-Only recently in the late 1900s did the topic of African-American life in the United States become a topic of interest to White society.
+Only in the late 1900s did the topic of African-American life in the United States become a topic of interest to White society.
 Documentary films gave African Americans a chance to voice their opinions about the injustices they felt.
 These films also showed detailed insight to African American lives that were not known to society.
 William Greaves became a famous filmmaker after his television documentary on the lives of African Americans in the United States, called Black Journal.
 His other documentaries on prominent figures like Booker T. Washington and Malcolm X show how documentaries serve as a historical source.
 Greaves' intention was to capture the struggles and triumphs of African Americans in a realistic technique.
 His view filled a void that was missing in Hollywood's representation of African Americans.
 He concentrated on issues specific to African-American communities, such as gender differences, racial hierarchies, and family relationships.
 Documentaries were used as a powerful method to portray African Americans as complex individuals, explaining significant events in their lives.